What is the purpose of the programme business case?

 • funding of a subsequent phase or phases

 through the National Land Transport Programme (NLTP), you must submit an accompanying application in TIO.
 Both the scope and the application must demonstrate that the level of effort proposed is appropriate to the scale of the problem.
-Also remember to keep your Waka Kotahi investment advisor in the loop when you are ready to seek a formal decision.
+Also remember to keep your NZTA investment advisor in the loop when you are ready to seek a formal decision.

 Transport Investment Online(external link)